lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 #### StakingRouter

-Two exit-related hooks are removed, both tied to the late-exit-penalty accounting this release drops:
+The two exit-related hooks are removed:

 - **`onValidatorExitTriggered`** — the TWG no longer notifies modules on exit, so this callback (and its module-interface counterpart) is deleted.
 - **`reportValidatorExitDelay`** — the entry point through which the `ValidatorExitDelayVerifier` reported proven exit delays for penalty accounting; with penalties gone, nothing calls it.

-Removing the hooks orphans their access-control grants, so the upgrade vote MUST also **revoke the corresponding roles**: the TWG's grant to call `onValidatorExitTriggered` and the `ValidatorExitDelayVerifier`'s grant to call `reportValidatorExitDelay`.
+Removing the hooks orphans their access-control grants, so the upgrade vote MUST also **revoke the corresponding roles**: `REPORT_VALIDATOR_EXIT_TRIGGERED_ROLE` from the TWG and `REPORT_VALIDATOR_EXITING_STATUS_ROLE` from the `ValidatorExitDelayVerifier`.

 #### Staking Modules (NOR, SDVT, CSM, CMv2)
 It is proposed to keep the legacy **NOR** and **SDVT** modules unchanged.

 For **CSM** and **CMv2**, it is proposed to:
 * **Switch the `TriggerableWithdrawalsGateway` call** from `triggerFullWithdrawals` to `triggerWithdrawals`.
-* **Remove `onValidatorExitTriggered` implementations** — these hooks become unreachable once the TWG stops notifying staking modules about validator exits.
+* **Remove `onValidatorExitTriggered` implementations** together with the EIP-7002 fee charge-back they drive — the hook becomes unreachable once the TWG stops notifying staking modules about validator exits.
-* **Remove late-exit-penalty accounting** — remove the bookkeeping driven by `reportValidatorExitDelay`, including tracking proven exit delays and applying the corresponding penalties, since `StakingRouter.reportValidatorExitDelay` is removed.
+* **Remove late-exit-penalty accounting** — the bookkeeping driven by `reportValidatorExitDelay`, including tracking proven exit delays and applying the corresponding penalties, since `StakingRouter.reportValidatorExitDelay` is removed.
-* **Remove `isValidatorExitDelayPenaltyApplicable` implementations** - these method became useless since exit penalty system is removed.
-* **Remove `exitDeadlineThreshold` method** - these method became useless since exit penalty system is removed.
+* **Remove `isValidatorExitDelayPenaltyApplicable` and `exitDeadlineThreshold`** — the remaining `IStakingModule` methods of the exit-penalty system.

 #### ValidatorExitDelayVerifier

-**Removed entirely.** This contract proved on-chain that a validator's exit was delayed beyond the allowed window, feeding the late-exit penalty via `StakingRouter.reportValidatorExitDelay`.
+**Removed entirely.** This contract verifies a CL state proof that a validator requested to exit is still active, computes how long the operator has been eligible to exit it, and reports the delay through `StakingRouter.reportValidatorExitDelay`.
 Once late-exit penalties are removed there is nothing to prove or report, so the contract and its `LidoLocator` registration are deleted.
+The off-chain Validator Late Prover Bot that produced these proofs is retired with it.

 #### WithdrawalVault